Blog | Planet Aid

 A Call for Balance

 The future of SHC imports requires nuanced policy dialogues that integrate climate change, waste management, and sustainability.
-The report calls for a balanced approach that safeguards the SHC sector's viability while advancing global sustainability goals.
+Rather than viewing SHC as a threat, leaders should recognize its potential as part of a sustainable, inclusive economic system.

 Contrary to the common misconception, secondhand clothing does not threaten local manufacturing in Mozambique.
 Instead, it is a cornerstone of economic resilience and social well-being, offering a model for sustainable development that aligns with the broader green economy objectives of poverty reduction, inclusive growth, and sustainable development.